 - Complete the Internal Licensing Approval Form and email the form and a copy of the artwork/product proof to email@example.com;

-- Once the artwork/product proof and approval form is received, the Division of Media and University Relations will review the submission.
+- Once the artwork/product proof and approval form is received, the Division of Marketing and Communication will review the submission.
 After the review has been completed, you will be contacted confirming if you are approved with no changes, if any changes are required or if the request has been denied along with an explanation.
 Typically, the review process is 2-5 University business days.
 Each request is reviewed on a case-by-case basis to ensure compliance with Alcorn policies;

 - If the artwork/product proof is approved, the vendor will be notified to finalize the design for submission on Strategic Marketing Affiliates’ “Approvals on Demand” website.
 If your artwork/product proof is not approved but need corrective changes, you will receive an email clarifying the changes needed for approval.
 Should this occur, you have the option to redesign the artwork/product proof and start the approval process over.
 It is your responsibility to ensure the vendor makes the corrective changes and submits the design on Strategic Marketing Affiliates’ "Approvals on Demand" website;

 - If you are using University funds to purchase merchandise, utilize the established University procurement process to obtain a purchase order;

 - If you are using a grant account to purchase merchandise, obtain approval from the Office of Grants and Contracts prior to submitting the request.

 Approval to use Alcorn’s marks for any project does not constitute approval to use the marks again, or in connection with any other item, or to change the design in any way.
 Merchandise produced without authorization may be considered counterfeit and subject to all available legal remedies.